pradeepreddy19/NLP_HMM_MCMC_Models/README.md

 ### MCMC - Solved using Gibbs Sampling:

-Algorithm:
+**Algorithm:**
+The algorithm that we used to implement the Complex model was using Gibb's sampling.
+This particular algorithm is little bit complex when compared to the other two models
+ * **Gibss Sampling:**
-We took a random sample for each of the words and started performimg Gibb's sampling
+  * Initial sample was obtined by taking a random pos for each of the words in a sentence and started performimg Gibb's sampling.
+We can also the pos tagging that was obtained from the simple model
+  * Repeat: (#  Sample count)
+    * Copy the previous sample to the current sample
+    * Repeat (#Words in a the given sentence)
+      * Find p(pos/word) for each word and assuming all the other words pos is given ( we can get this information from the prvious sample)
+      * The above step gives the probabailty distribution for all the pos
+      * Now toss a #pos sided coin and with probabilty distribution obtained in the previous step
+      * Take the side that has come and assign that pos to the word
+ * Once we have the samples that have all the pos taggings, we can now calculate the pos tagging of each word by simply calculating the proabailty for all pos and take the pos that has the maximum value

+**Training:**
+Along the with the training variables that were used in the Simple model and HMM model we also need two more variables toomplement the complex variable.

+Emission Proababilties:
+ * What is the probabaility that a word gives pos1 and pos0?
+ * eg: P(W/Si,Sj), P(eai/(Noun,Adv), P(Indiana/(Noun,Conj) etc.,

+Complex Transition probabailties:
+* What is the proababitiy of transition from noun,conj to verb?
+* P(Si/(Si-1,Si-2), P(Si=Verb/ Si-1=Conj,Si-2=Noun) etc.,

-Running Time:Running time is one of the major issues in MCMC implementation.
+**Running Time:** Running time is one of the major issues in MCMC implementation.
 As per the time requirement mentioned in the assignment (code should run under 10 minutes) we were able to run only 75 samples  for each of the sentences.

-Results :
-Pointers:
-75 samples
-taking lot of time for 1000 samples

-Note: All the probabilties here are only for numerators and
+**Results:** The acccuacy for the words on the the testing set is almost **92.39%** and the accuracy for the sentences is **43.95%**

+**Observations**: The model performs better than the simple model but not better than HMM.
+It could be beacuse of the time constraint of 10 minutes aw we were aonly able to get 75 samples for each of the sentencee

 # **Part -3: READING TEXT**